xFutte/futte-newspaper/README.md

 1. Navigate to ./web and run `npm install` to install all dependencies.
 If you don't already have node.js, you can download it on https://nodejs.org/en/download/.'
 2. Run `npm run dev` in ./web
+3. Add the newspaper.png image in the root of the resource into your qb-inventory folder, where all the other images are located.
-2. Add following to your shared.lua file:
+4. Add following to your shared.lua file:

 ```lua
 ['newspaper'] = {['name'] = 'newspaper', ['label'] = 'Newspaper', ['weight'] = 10, ['type'] = 'item', ['image'] = 'newspaper.png', ['unique'] = false , ['useable'] = true, ['shouldClose'] = true, ['combinable'] = nil, ['description'] = 'Los Santos Newspaper'},
 ```
-4. Add the newspaper.png image in the root of the resource into your qb-inventory folder, where all the other images are located.

-Tip: When you are done working with the resource run `npm run build` to minify the resource.
+:bulb: Tip: When you are done working with the resource run `npm run build` to minify the resource.

 ## Configuration

-1. There are quite a lot of configurations possible out-of-the-box with qb-news.
+There are quite a lot of configurations possible out-of-the-box with qb-news.
 This consists of two files: `config.js` and `config.lua`.

 **Config.js**
 ```javscript